tarufkhan/ReviewScraper/README.md

 # ReviewScraper
-## Python Code to scrap reviews from Flipkart along with page number.
+## Python Code to scrap page-wise reviews from Flipkart.

 - Scraping reviews from a e-commerce site Flipkart
 - You can change the name of the product